microbean/microbean-configuration/README.md

 Application
 -----------

-Applications wishing to use the microBean Configuration project create a [`Configurations`][0] object and then call its [`getValue()`][1] methods.
-The [`Configurations`][0] object is the centerpiece of the microBean Configuration framework.
+Applications wishing to use the microBean™ Configuration project create a [`Configurations`][0] object and then call its [`getValue()`][1] methods.
+The [`Configurations`][0] object is the centerpiece of the microBean™ Configuration framework.

 Deployment and Integration
 --------------------------